cryspuwaterloo/OT-MP-PSI/README.md

 * Threshold for the set intersection (t)
 * Prime bit length (which specifies the bit security)

-With these parameters, the share generation is executed for random elements (for as many times as specified by the -r option in the command) in comminication with a keyholder server (at an address specicified with the -k option).
+With these parameters, the share generation is executed for random elements (for as many times as specified by the -r option in the command) in communication with a keyholder server (at an address specified with the -k option).
-Mind that the number of elements (n) and the number of parties (m) are irrelvant in the time complexity of a single share generation.
+Mind that the number of elements (n) and the number of parties (m) are irrelevant in the time complexity of a single share generation.

 **Output:** The average time for share generation is reported in the output.
-A more detailed report including average, min, max and standard deviation of runtime and communication during different rounds of the protocol can be written to file in json format (if specified by the -l option)
+A more detailed report including average, min, max, and standard deviation of runtime and communication during different rounds of the protocol can be written to file in json format (if specified by the -l option)

 Logs are all put in a directory with the following format based on the parameters: